harshshah-codes/ai-workshop/README.md

 ## Contributing

 We encourage workshop participants to contribute to this repository by sharing their insights, projects, and useful prompts.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+See [CONTRIBUTING.md](/community/CONTRIBUTING.md) for guidelines.
+Please do check the [CODE OF CONDUCT](/community/CODE_OF_CONDUCT.md) first to understand the expectations from the participant.

 ## Instructors